How Enrolment/Transfer is Organised in the ACT

 New South Wales students

-The Education Directorate welcomes the dependents of temporary resident visa holders to enrol into an ACT public school from Preschool through to Year 12.
+The Education Directorate welcomes the dependents of temporary resident visa holders to enrol into a Canberra Public School from Preschool through to Year 12.
 Enrolment is subject to certain conditions, which may include the payment of international student tuition fees.
-The International Education Unit is responsible for the enrolment of international students and the dependents of temporary residents in all ACT public schools.
+The International Education Unit is responsible for the enrolment of international students and the dependents of temporary residents in all Canberra Public Schools.
 Please contact the International Education Unit for the documentation required before an approval reference number is allocated in order to proceed with the online enrolment process.

 Under the Education and Care Services National Law (ACT) Act 2011, preschool class sizes are set at a maximum of 22 students.
 Where there is enrolment pressure from within the school's PEA, the maximum class size may be increased to 25 students depending on the site's physical capacity.
 This provision will only be available until the end of 2015.
 After this the preschool class size will return to a maximum of 22 students.